The resource theory of nonclassicality of channel assemblages: Introduction

 \subsection{Generalizations of the EPR scenario}

 The standard EPR scenario consists of two parties, Alice and Bob, that share a bipartite system prepared in an entangled state.
 By performing measurements on her share of the system, Alice updates her knowledge about the state of Bob's subsystem\footnote{The fact that Alice learns about Bob's distant subsystem is sometimes taken to be evidence for action-at-a-distance.
 The very term `steering' suggests that Alice has a \textit{causal influence} on Bob's system.
 In this paper, we do not endorse this view, as we take the causal structure of the EPR scenario to be a \textit{common cause} one.
-For this reason, we will refer to a `steering scenario' as an {\em EPR scenario}.
-For a more detailed motivation of this approach, see Ref.~\cite{EPRLOSR}.}.
+For this reason, we will refer to a `steering scenario' as an {\em EPR scenario} and say that Alice updates her knowledge about the state of Bob’s subsystem, rather than `steering' him.
+For more discussion of and motivation for this view, see Refs.~\cite{EPRLOSR, cowpie, schmid2020standard, schmid2020type}}.
 Various generalizations of this standard scenario have been introduced in recent years, wherein Bob {\em also} may probe his system in various ways.
 In such cases, Alice's measurements allow her to make inferences not merely about the state of Bob's system, but also about the overall process in Bob's laboratory.
 Instances of such scenarios include the channel EPR scenario~\cite{piani2015channel}, Bob-with-input EPR scenario~\cite{sainz2020bipartite}, measurement device-independent EPR scenario~\cite{cavalcanti2013entanglement}, and the famous Bell scenario~\cite{brunner2014bell,cowpie}.
 These scenarios are all closely related, and a unified framework for understanding them was introduced in Refs.~\cite{schmid2020type,rosset2020type}.
 One can easily understand the basic relationship between these distinct scenarios by considering Fig.~\ref{fig:small-resources}.
 The standard EPR scenario is shown in Fig.~\ref{fig:steering-scenario}; here, Alice and Bob share a quantum system, and Alice performs measurements labeled by classical inputs to obtain classical outputs.
 When Bob performs measurements with classical input and output systems as well, as illustrated in Fig.~\ref{fig:bell-scenario}, one recovers the Bell scenario~\cite{brunner2014bell,cowpie}.
 More generally, when Bob's input and output systems are quantum, as shown in Fig.~\ref{fig:channel-scenario}, one obtains the channel EPR scenario~\cite{piani2015channel}.
 If Bob's input is quantum and the output is classical, one recovers the measurement-device-independent EPR scenario~\cite{cavalcanti2013entanglement}, shown in Fig.~\ref{fig:MDI-scenario}, wherein Alice makes inferences about Bob's measurement channel.
 Finally, if the input is classical and the output is quantum, one recovers the Bob-with-input EPR scenario~\cite{sainz2020bipartite}, illustrated in Fig.~\ref{fig:BWI-scenario-small}, wherein Alice makes inferences about Bob's state preparation channel.
 These scenarios all have a similar \textit{common-cause} causal structure; what distinguishes them is the {\em type} -- classical or quantum -- of Bob's input and output system.